 By investing in or dealing in any of the above you are risking your capital and you may not get back as much as you originally invested.Contracts for Difference (CFDs)

 CFDs are financial instruments that are traded on margin, enabling investors and traders to participate in the movement of shares and index prices without having the ownership of the underlying asset.
 CFDs are a complex financial product and are not suitable for all investors.
 If you are unsure of the risks or of whether you have sufficient financial resources or experience to trade these products, you should not begin trading with us.
 "CFDs" are highly risky due to the speculative and volatile markets in these products and the leverage (margin) involved.
 Trading these products may result in loss of funds greater than you deposited in the account.
+We are required by law to notify retail clients about the percentage of Retail Clients who have lost money trading CFDs with us during the last 12 months.
+This disclosure will be made available on our website: www.trading212.com.
 You must carefully consider your financial circumstances and risk tolerance before trading CFDs.
 CFD trading is an activity that carries a high risk to your capital.
 Don’t use money you can’t afford to lose.

 You should only consider trading in CFDs if: